parallelchain-io/parallelchain-docs/docs/for_users/pchain_client_cli/getting_started.md

 2. Unzip the file to extract the executable `pchain_client.exe`.
 3. Open Powershell by pressing *WIN+R* and typing `powershell`.
 4. Navigate to the directory where `pchain_client.exe` is located using the `cd` command.
 For example, if the executable is located at `C:\Development`, type `cd C:\Development`.
-5. Follow the instructions in Section [Prepare Environment](#prepare-environment) to get ready for interacting with the blockchain.
+5. Follow the instructions in Section [Preparing Environment](#preparing-environment) to get ready for interacting with the blockchain.

 ### Linux / macOS